JWST observations of $^{13}$CO$_{2}$ ice: Tracing the chemical environment and thermal history of ices in protostellar envelopes: Analysis

 \subsection{Spectral decomposition using a phenomenological approach}

-We modelled the ice profiles of the \ce{^{13}CO_2} bands using linear combinations of Gaussian profiles that vary in width and central position.
-To determine the goodness of the fit we used a routine that minimizes the Root Mean Squared Error between the final fit and the observed data.
-The RMSE is calculated using Equation \ref{eq:rmse}:
+We modeled the ice profiles of the \ce{^{13}CO_2} bands using linear combinations of Gaussian profiles that vary in width and central position.
+To determine the goodness of the fit, we used a routine that minimizes the root mean squared error (RMSE) between the final fit and the observed data.
+The RMSE was calculated using Equation \ref{eq:rmse}:

 where \ce{\tau^{obs}_i} is the observed data and \ce{\tau^{gauss}_j} is a Gaussian component.
-We obtained lower RMSE values for all the sources except IRAS 16253 when the ice features were modelled with three components instead of two thus indicating that a minimum of three Gaussian curves is needed to consistently model the bands.
-The three components are crucial in particular for fitting the double peaked profiles of HOPS 370 and IRAS 20126, since these spectral features cannot be modelled with only two components.
+We obtained lower RMSE values for all the sources except IRAS 16253 when the ice features were modeled with three components instead of two thus indicating that a minimum of three Gaussian curves is needed to consistently model the bands.
+The three components are crucial in particular for fitting the double peaked profiles of HOPS 370 and IRAS 20126, since these spectral features cannot be modeled with only two components.